Tuesday, 18 August 2026 MUMBAI EDITION LIVE

 Bhendi Bazaar: old-school comfort

-A short walk from Mohammed Ali Road, Bhendi Bazaar has its own dense, lived-in food culture and some names that Mumbaikars have trusted for generations.
+A short walk from Mohammed Ali Road, Bhendi Bazaar has its own dense, lived-in food culture and names Mumbaikars have trusted for generations.

-Expect to eat very well here for ₹250–₹450.
-The area is walkable from Mohammed Ali Road, so many people treat both as one long crawl.
+Expect to eat very well here for ₹250–450.
+The area is walkable from Mohammed Ali Road, so many treat both as one long crawl.

 Bandra and the western suburbs: Mughlai, refined